 Because parents are frequently the first to be aware of a child's need, communication between home and school is essential for each student's total development.
-To ensure effective communication, we offer the following guidelines: If you'd like to visit with a teacher please contact that teacher directly via email to set up an appointment.
-Parents are encouraged to meet with the teacher before meeting with the administrator.
+To ensure effective communication, we offer the following guidelines: For short visits (5 minutes or less) feel free to stop in and visit the teacher before or after school.
+For visits that may take more than five minutes, please set up an appointment with the teacher to visit with him/her in person.
+Otherwise, feel free to email or leave a telephone number and message for the teacher.